Enashka/runpodlistener/README.md

 2. Create a new project or select an existing one
 3. Enable the Google Drive API
 4. Create OAuth 2.0 credentials (Desktop application)
-5. Download the credentials.json file
+5. Download the credentials.json file (if the downloaded file has a different name like "client_secret_XXXX.json", rename it to "credentials.json")

 ## License